-The book of Acts is the transitional section of Scripture between the Old Testament, which actually concludes with the ascension of Christ, and the beginning of the Christian Church on the Day of Pentecost as recorded in Acts 2:1–4.
-Written by Luke, who also wrote one of the Four Gospels, its first three verses are most significant:
+The book of Acts serves as a reminder that the gospel is still capable of bringing about transformation and renewal in our own lives today.
+It is in this transitional section of Scripture between the Old Testament, where we can read of Christ’s ascension into heaven, and the beginning of the Christian Church on Pentecost, as recorded in Acts 2:1-4.
+Authored by Luke, who also wrote one of the Four Gospels, the significance of its first three verses cannot be overstated:

 How do we know for sure that the Word of God is true?
 How can we be positive that Jesus really did rise from the dead and that we can stake our everlasting destiny on that historical occurrence?
-How can we know that we know that he is who he said he is?
+How can we know and be certain that he is who he said he is?
 These are valid questions that deserve valid answers.

 The pattern God set when the first human beings in history got born again of His spirit is that which He still wants for people: when one makes Jesus his Lord and believes in the resurrection, he is to manifest (evidence) the gift of holy spirit he receives at that moment—by speaking in tongues.
 A thorough study of Scripture shows that speaking in tongues is the only “infallible proof” a Christian has that he has been filled with holy spirit and is thereby guaranteed everlasting life in Paradise.